linode/cluster-api-provider-linode/docs/src/topics/getting-started.md

 By default, clusters are provisioned within VPC with disk encryption enabled.
 For Regions which do not have [VPC support](https://www.linode.com/docs/products/networking/vpc/#availability) yet, use the [VPCLess](./flavors/vpcless.md) flavor to have clusters provisioned.
 For disabling disk encryption, set `spec.template.spec.diskEncryption=disabled` in your generated LinodeMachineTemplate resources when creating a CAPL cluster.
 ~~~

+## Setup management cluster
+A clusterAPI management cluster is a kubernetes cluster that is responsible for managing the lifecycle of other child k8s clusters provisioned using Cluster API (CAPI).
+It serves as a control plane for provisioning, scaling, upgrading and deleting child kubernetes clusters.

+Use any of the following to have a base management cluster:
+- Provision k8s cluster using [LKE](https://techdocs.akamai.com/cloud-computing/docs/getting-started-with-lke-linode-kubernetes-engine)
+- Bring/Use your own provisioned k8s cluster to be configured as management cluster

 ## Install CAPL on your management cluster
 ```admonish warning
 The `linode-linode` infrastructure provider requires clusterctl version 1.7.2 or higher